School of Business

 At least 50 percent of credit hours applied to the major must be taken at USM.
 No more than 3 credits of internship can count toward the major.
-Students must earn a grade point average of 2.33 or higher (with a minimum grade of C in ACC 221 and C- in remaining courses) in the 22 credits applied toward the major.
+Students must earn a grade point average of 2.33 or higher (with a minimum grade of C- in all ACC courses) in the 21 credits applied toward the major.

 ACC 301 Financial Reporting I